• Blog

 According to Spirulina in Human Nutrition and Health, the authors show that Spirulina increases phagocytic activity.
 Remember, as I compared phagocytes with ruthless guards?
 Active ingredients in Spirulina strengthen the immune system and her little soldiers, such as phagocytes.

-Spirulina provides increased protection from invading pathogens ( Andrea T. Birchers and other.
+Spirulina provides increased protection from invading pathogens ( Andrea T. Birchers and others.
 Spirulina and immunity, 188).

-Lab tests done with animals show that Spirulina can stimulate various immune system functions.
+Animal lab tests show that Spirulina can stimulate various immune system functions.

 These features are phagocytosis, the production of cytokines, chemokines, and other inflammatory mediators.